jackakers13/tenacity/CONTRIBUTING.md

 committing a change.
 Make sure to use your own judgement, communicate transparently and coordinate with other contributors -- especially the ones that worked on the change itself.

+### Miscellaneous Coding Conventions

+* Wherever possible, **use smart poitners instead of `new` and the appropriate version of `delete`**.
+For example, you may use them when using wxWidgets classes where deallocation is automatically handled by the toolkit.
+You may also use them in constructors of smart pointers (such as std::unique_ptr) or alike.